cosmos72/cl-parametric-types/README.md

                               (pair-second (<t1> <t2>) b)))))))

-Note that the *symbol* `LESS` does not have any special meaning inside the function `LESS`, so you *must* always specify the template parameters, even for recursive calls, in order to use the *macro* `LESS` that implements the template-instantiation mechanism.
+Note that the *symbol* `LESS` does not have any special meaning inside the function `LESS`, so you must *always* specify the template parameters, even for recursive calls, in order to use the *macro* `LESS`.

 The equivalent C++ code would be: